dustinpfister/blog_posts/_posts/threejs-cube-texture.md

 layout: post
 categories: three.js
 id: 179
-updated: 2022-04-01 13:06:34
+updated: 2022-05-29 14:58:49
-version: 1.24
+version: 1.25
 ---

-In [three.js](https://threejs.org/) you might want to have a way to set up a background that will actually be a bunch of images that would line each side of the inside of a box, resulting in a background that is can be described then as a kind of cube texture, or skybox if you prefer.
-You might also want to have that kind of texture placed over the surface of some kind of mesh as well when it comes to adding some kind of reflection type effect in some cases as well.
+In [three.js](https://threejs.org/) I might want to have a way to set up a background that will actually be a bunch of images that would line each side of the inside of a cube, resulting in a background that can be described then as a kind of cube texture, or skybox if you prefer.
+I might also want to have that kind of texture placed over the surface of some kind of mesh as well when it comes to adding some kind of reflection type effect in some cases as well.
 So then with that said in three.js there is a constructor that will produce this kind of texture that can be used with an array of materials, called the [CubeTexture](https://threejs.org/docs/index.html#api/textures/CubeTexture) constructor, and as such the use of this will be the main topic of interest with todays post on threejs.

 A CubeTexture can be used with any property, of any material that makes use of a cube texture.
 In addition it is also one of three options when it comes to setting the background of a scene, allowing you to make a background that is way cooler than just a solid color background.
 In this post I will be writing about setting up a cube texture, loading it with the [CubeTextureLoader](https://threejs.org/docs/index.html#api/loaders/CubeTextureLoader), and using that cube texture as a background as well as a texture for a sphere.